archmage/Drones/README.md

 # Status

-Drones is currently _in progress_!
-A rewrite to use functional programming and unit testing is underway.
+Progress on Drones is currently suspended.